macos

 cache-control: max-age=0, private, must-revalidate

-If you want to see not only the answer but also the query, then the --verbose flag is what you need, it will show everything including the body of the answer:
+If you want to see the answer and also the query, then the --verbose flag is what you need.
+It will show everything, including the body of the answer:

 # The output is shortened